Daihatsu Midget: Second generation (K100; 1996)

 From 1996 to 2001, Daihatsu manufactured the Midget II pickup and cargo versions.
 Rear wheel drive is the only available drivetrain.
 4WD was not an option.
 The 1996-September 1999 Midget II is equipped with a carbureated EF-CK 660cc 3 Cylinder that produces 31 horsepower.
 The September 1999-2001 Midget II is equipped with an electronic fuel injected EF-SE 660cc 3 cylinder that produces 33 horsepower.
 Available trim levels are the B Type, D Type, R Type and R Type limited.
 K100P designates as the pickup version, alongside the K100C with designates the cargo version.

+Due to its distinctive concept, it is still sometimes featured in local and international media as one of the most unique kei cars, even after production ended.

 The Midget II was first introduced as a concept at the 1993 Tokyo Motor Show.
 They are available in either one or one and a half seater configurations, with a 3 speed automatic or 4 speed manual transmission.
 EFI versions have an extended front bumper, front spare tire moved to the rear cab, different tail light design, a passenger window crank handle on the pickup as standard, and a steering wheel from the S200P/S210P Hijet.
 The Midget is often used by owners of bars in Japan, as they are a perfect size to haul around kegs.
 The design of the Midget is somewhat unusual with the spare tire mounted on the front.